skaupper/VirtualJukebox/README.md

 This project is developed as part of an university lecture regarding software projects.

 The main purpose of __VirtualJukebox__ is to provide a server application which manages a music playlist shared by multiple clients.
-The clients are capable of adding tracks to the user playlist and voting on tracks to play next.
+The clients are capable of adding tracks to a user playlist and voting on tracks to play next.
 The track with the highest vote count is played next.
-Additionally, a client can authenticate as administrator who is then capable of adding tracks to the admin playlist whose tracks are always played before any track from the user playlist.
-Besides that, the administrator has some further capabilities like controlling the playback behaviour of the music player which includes pausing/resuming/stopping/skipping the current track as well as adjusting the playback volume.
+Additionally, a client can authenticate as an administrator who is then capable of adding tracks to an admin playlist whose tracks are always played before any track from the user playlist.
+Besides that, the administrator has some further capabilities like controlling the playback behaviour of the music player.
+This includes pausing, resuming, stopping, skipping the current track as well as adjusting the playback volume.

-While tracks in the admin queue are always played in order of insertion (FIFO), the tracks in the user queue can be reordered using the voting system.
+While tracks in the admin queue are always played in order of insertion (FIFO principle), the tracks in the user queue can be reordered using the voting system.
 Each user has the ability to vote for tracks in the user queue.
 The top most track (i.e. the track which gets played next) is the one with the most votes.

 This repository contains the sources for the server as well as instructions on how to install and test and use it.